JuhinJim2/Acquiring-and-Processing-Information-on-the-World-s-Largest-Banks/README.md

 1. Use the [requests], [BeautifulSoup] and [pandas] libraries to web scrape the contents of a web page.
 2. Analyze the HTML code of a webpage to find relevant information.
-3. Extract the relevant information and save in a CSV file.
+3. Extract the relevant information and save iy in a CSV file.
-4. Perform transformation on the extracted data that is assigning the correct data attribute, tranforming data into a different format, etc.
+4. Perform transformation on the extracted data such as assigning the correct data attribute, tranforming data into a different format, etc.
-4. Load the dataframe into a SQL Database.
+4. Load the CSV and/or dataframe into a SQL Database.